A Satisfiability algorithm based on Simple Spinors of the Clifford algebra of $\mathbb{R}^{n,n}$: (OLD) An unsatisfiability test based on n representations: a theoretical result

 and since the non involutory part is in $\{ \mygen_{1}, \mygen_{2}, \ldots, \mygen_{k-1} \}$ it follows $\sup ((k)) \subseteq \{ \mygen_{k}, \mygen_{k+1}, \ldots \mygen_{n} \}$.
 Since $\mygen_{k} \in \sup ((k-1))$, in the left hand side of (\ref{formula_involutory_equality}) $\mygen_{k}$ is opposite to that in $[k-1]$ in the right side and, being $\mygen_{k}$ in both involutory parts, in the left side it could appear either in $\sup ((k))$ or in $\mygen_{x'} \cdots \mygen_{z'}$.

-Since $\mygen_{k-1} \mygen_{k} t_{k-1}$ is contained in sum $(k)$, of involutory part $[k] \mygen_{x'} \cdots \mygen_{z'}$ (\ref{formula_involutory_equality}), with $[k]$ calculated from the addends by repeated application of Lemma~\ref{lemma_z_j+z_k} and this involutory part must be identical in all terms because only identical \myBooleanv{}s in addends remain involutory by Lemma~\ref{lemma_z_j+z_k}.
+Since $\mygen_{k-1} \mygen_{k} t_{k-1}$ is contained in sum $(k)$, of involutory part $[k] \mygen_{x'} \cdots \mygen_{z'}$ (\ref{formula_involutory_equality}), with $[k]$ calculated from the addends by repeated application of Lemma~\ref{lemma_z_j+z_k} and this involutory part must be identical in all terms because only identical Boolean variables in addends remain involutory by Lemma~\ref{lemma_z_j+z_k}.
 It follows that any clause $z_y$ entering the sum must satisfy

 and the involutory part of $z_y$ in $\{ \mygen_{k}, \mygen_{k+1}, \ldots \mygen_{n} \}$ has to be satisfied exactly whereas possible involutory parts of $z_y$ in $\{ \mygen_{1}, \mygen_{2}, \ldots \mygen_{k-1} \}$ must vanish when summing the clauses to make room for $\prod_{i=1}^{k-2} (\Identity + \mygen_{i} \mygen_{i+1}) \Identity$.